Umarfoo/Stock_Market_Analysis_VBA/README.md

   * The total stock volume of the stock.

-* You should also have conditional formatting that will highlight positive change in green and negative change in red.
+* Applied conditional formatting that highlights positive change in green and negative change in red.

 ### CHALLENGES

-1. Your solution will also be able to return the stock with the "Greatest % increase", "Greatest % Decrease" and "Greatest total volume".
+1. The solution also returns the stock with the "Greatest % increase", "Greatest % Decrease" and "Greatest total volume".

-2. Make the appropriate adjustments to your VBA script that will allow it to run on every worksheet, i.e., every year, just by running the VBA script once.
+2. Made the appropriate adjustments to the VBA script so that it to run on every worksheet, i.e., every year, just by running the VBA script once.